 The talk in (travel) marketing and web publishing circles continues to rise to a crescendo regarding the importance of social media of all types, using ever-evolving and invented software to manage the marketing process.
-A viral picture, video, blog post, tweet, or traditional article can expose a website to thousands—or even millions—of new visitors.
+A viral picture, video, blog post, tweet, or traditional article can expose a website to thousands—or even millions—of new visitors in a very short time or over a long period if captured by the search engines' indices.
 Users sharing content on social networks generate all of that exposure.
 Sharing is also a common way for people to discover new websites.
-Some people share recipes they find online with their friends, thus helping the website that published the recipe find new and interested readers.
+Some people share articles on travel destinations that they find online with their friends, helping the website that published the travel post find new and interested readers who may subscribe to their network.
 Web designers often share articles about web design with other designers.
 Travelers and travel writers are notorious for sharing articles about travel with other travelers, generally due to an insatiable passion for travel and a desire to share their experience.
 Websites receiving visits from these shares are essentially receiving well-targeted referrals from friends.
 It's the online equivalent of word-of-mouth, and you can't buy better advertising.
-The major search engines increasingly consider social media popularity in their results, so advertising is magnified by better search engine results so that people can find your great content.
+The major search engines increasingly consider social media popularity in their results through various partnerships, so advertising is magnified by better search engine results such that people can find your great content.

 Some of the biggest websites get more visitors from social media than any other source, and social media is a top-three traffic source for any website worth talking about.
 Because social media is so important, it has become common for editors to ask writers to help promote their articles on social media.
-Sharing articles on social media requires a small time investment and benefits authors by exposing their writing to a broader audience and raising their professional profile.
-There is no better testimonial for a writer than an article whose popularity can be seen by editors in numbers below the 'tweet' and "share" buttons.
+Sharing articles on social media does require a time investment—that must be managed properly—and also benefits authors by exposing their writing to a broader audience and raising their professional profile.
+There is no better testimonial for a writer than an article whose popularity can be readily seen by editors, as well as audiences who want to be part of a trend, as numbers connected to the "tweet" and "like" buttons.

 Part 1: Create Content That's Likely to be Read and Shared by Others